epirus-io/epirus.github.io/docs/metadata.md

 ![Metadata Registry](img/metadata_registry.png)

-By clicking on one of the metadata file names, you wil be taken to a view of all contracts associated with that metadata file.
+By clicking on one of the metadata file names, you will be taken to a view of all contracts associated with that metadata file.

 ![Metadata details](img/metadata_details.png)